john-yuan/Hyperlink.js/README.md

 ## API

 Do not modify the properties of the Hyperlink instance directly, because some property has dependency on other properties.
-The bset way to update the property is use the setter methods, which will handle the dependencies among them.
+The best way to update the property is use the setter methods, which will handle the dependencies among them.
 All available methods are listed as follow:

 * Hyperlink.parse(url)